dataliterate/data-populator/README.md

 Please report bugs, observations, ideas & feature requests as [issues](https://github.com/preciousforever/data-populator/issues) or [get in touch](mailto:feedback@datapopulator.com).

+## Contribute
+If you have an idea or the need for a new feature for Data Populator, or run into a limitation you'd like to overcome – feel free to implement it and send us a [Pull Request](https://github.com/preciousforever/data-populator/pulls).
+We think the code architecture is understandable and modular enough to extend easily.

+If you're a Designer and don't know how to code, kindly ask a Devolper colleague or friend of yours – they'll kindly help you, as this is an investment in improved [data literacy](https://medium.com/sketch-app-sources/designing-with-meaningful-data-5456b40e172e) and Designer-Developer-Collaboration.

+If you like, you can also contribute to the future development of Data Populator by [buying us coffee](https://www.buymeacoffee.com/precious).
+Any kind of contribution is highly appreciated!

 ## Development

 ### Data Populator for Sketch